Home About Blog Terms Docs Contact

 Setup #

-1. Navigate to the ‘list a future product’ screen in PreProduct and select the product you would like to list.
+1. Navigate to the ‘New Listing’ screen in PreProduct and select the product you would like to list.

 2. Check the ‘require a deposit’ box.

-3. Now you can enter the amount which customers will have to pay upfront per item (the amount entered defaults to your store’s main currency).
+3. You can then either enter the amount or percentage which customers will have to pay upfront per item (the amount/percentage entered defaults to your store’s main currency).

 Front-end #